 Ruth teaches violin students of all ages and levels and tailors individual lessons to help students reach their highest potential.
 There is a focus on beautiful tone, posture and technique from the very beginning as well as musicality and overall musicianship.
 Note reading, music theory, and music history are also an integral part of lessons.
 Attentive parental involvement is also important for a child's progress as a violinist and is highly encouraged with younger students both in the private lessons and practicing at home.
 Playing the violin or any musical instrument helps a student develop as a person beyond just the learning of new skills.
 Students not only develop aural sensitivity, small-muscle coordination, critical thinking, and non-verbal communication skills with other musicians and an audience, but also expression, creativity, and a greater appreciation for music and the arts.

-Lessons with Ruth are available Monday, Wednesday and Friday at the NJ School of Music in Medford.
+Lessons with Ruth are available Monday and Wednesday at the NJ School of Music in Medford.